singerdmx/flutter-quill/README.md

 Take a look at [flutter_quill_test](https://pub.dev/packages/flutter_quill_test) for testing.

-Notice that currently, the support for testing is limited.
+Currently, the support for testing is limited.

 ## 🤝 Contributing